joec05/social-media-app-flutter/README.md

 * PostgreSQL as database

-* Firebase as authentication tool and cloud storage for videos
+* Firebase as authentication medium and cloud storage for videos

 * Appwrite as cloud storage for images